-I am an urban geographer whose work focuses on care, justice, sustainability, diverse economies and commons in the city.
+I am an urban cultural geographer whose work focuses on care, justice, sustainability, diverse economies and commons in the city.
 In 2017 I commenced my current role at Macquarie University as a lecturer in Geography and Planning.
 As an emerging Urban Researcher I am interested in how urban life could be made more just and caring for people and planet.
-I am currently the Director of the Bachelor of Planning and co-convenor of the Cities, Planning and Governance research Cluster in the Department of Geography and Planning at Macquarie.
+I am currently the coordinator of the Bachelor of Planning.

 In 2013 I received my PhD from the University of Newcastle, NSW, Australia.
 This work was published in Antipode, Urban Studies, Area, Geographical Research and Cities.
 In June 2018 I was invited to present a Keynote at the Institute of Australian Geographers Urban Study Group Symposium on Cities of Care.
 This paper is now published in Cities.
 In 2018 my paper titled Care-full Justice in the City was released online by the Antipode Foundation as part of a curated collection connected to the Association of American Geographers Annual Antipode lecture.

 My research explores everyday practices of justice and care in the city with a specific focus on community and urban commons.
 My current research focuses around five main areas: